liii-p/wordle/README.md

 Other than that, the program takes user input, scans through each letter and compares it to the chosen letter which is extracted from a txt file and chosen at random.

 ## TO RUN
+This project must be opened in Eclipse, a Java IDE, in order to run it.
+Open the Wordle folder, then click into WordleGame.java and click the run button.
-You must install the following extension in your eclipse workspace in order to run the game properly. https://marketplace.eclipse.org/content/ansi-escape-console else eclipse cannot process the ANSI colours.
+You must install the following extension in your Eclipse workspace in order to run the game properly. https://marketplace.eclipse.org/content/ansi-escape-console else Eclipse cannot process the ANSI colours.